microsoft/pxt-arcade/docs/skillmap/shark/shark1-simple.md

 Open the game window to take a look at the scene you've just set up.

-When you're ready to continue, click into the instructions tab again!
+When you're ready to continue, click **Next** to move on to the next step.

 ## 5. Make it Move